 If you climbed from the lowest to the highest points in this small country in the eastern Himalayas, you’d gain 24,180ft (7,370m).
 Pictured above is the Tiger’s Nest, a cliffside Buddhist temple complex built at 10,240ft (3,120m) in the Paro Valley.

 The Baining tribe gets its name from the low mountains that rise above the beach town of Kokopo on the island of New Britain.
 While it can be arranged for them to come down to the resorts and perform their fire dance, to see it in their home village you’ll need to drive uphill for an hour and a half, the last few miles on a deeply rutted dirt track.

 The highest mountain in Africa stands at 19,341ft (5,895m) near the Tanzanian border with Kenya.
 Ascents of the peak make use of several established camps on the mountain’s slopes, allowing climbers time to acclimate to the elevation.

 The mountain on which Moses took possession of the Ten Commandments is located in the south of Egypt’s Sinai Peninsula.
 Its 7,497ft (2,285m) summit is visited early each morning by dozens or hundreds of tourists eager to catch the sunrise.

 The face of this 13km-long glacier on the west coast of the South Island is easily accessible on foot from the nearby village.
-To get further up it, though, you can sign up for a heli-hike, which is what this photographer did to make it into the ice cave pictured above.
+To get further up it, though, you can sign up for a heli-hike.

 You can drive to the top of the 13,803ft (4,207m) Mauna Kea on the island of Hawaii in a 4WD vehicle, but if I were making the climb I’d opt for the 6-mile Mauna Kea Trail, which begins at the visitors’ center at 9,200ft.